 NEW!
-I’ve moved the API and tons of other helpful information over to a GitHub page!
+I’ve moved the API and tons of other helpful information over to my website!
 The link is at the bottom under the How do I use it? section.

 So what makes this so important, how can it be a benefit?

 Well, if you’ve ever tried making a ranged weapon here on Roblox, you may come across some rather irritating behavior with bullets while playing online.
 You may see things like bullet lag, jittering / “teleporting”, or even the Touched event of the bullet not firing.
 These issues can be very problematic to an FPS / TPS, and using hitscan isn’t particularly the best idea since that would require your gun to be modified to not use tracers.
 This can be harmful for things with slower projectiles, like rockets.

 As a direct result of this problem not only being present in my own games, but also being present in other games, I had decided to put an end to relying on bullet physics.
 The final product of that goal is FastCast.